feeniks01/xstock-options/COMPARISON.md

 A **covered call options** marketplace built on Solana where:
 - **Sellers** lock up 100 xStock tokens as collateral in a vault
 - **Buyers** pay a premium to acquire the right (but not obligation) to buy those tokens at a strike price
+- **American-style options**: Buyers can exercise at any time before expiration (not just at expiry)
 - Options have fixed expiry timestamps
-- Options can be exercised before expiry or allowed to expire worthless
+- Options can be exercised early when profitable or allowed to expire worthless

 ### Key Characteristics